influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/_index.md

 * Retention policies efficiently auto-expire stale data.
 * Continuous queries automatically compute aggregate data to make frequent queries more efficient.

-However, the open source edition of InfluxDB runs on a single node.
-If you require a high-availability setup to eliminate a single point of failure, consider the [InfluxDB Enterprise Edition](https://docs.influxdata.com/influxdb/v1.4/high_availability/).
+However, InfluxDB OSS runs on a single node.
+If you require a high-availability clustering to eliminate a single point of failure, consider the [InfluxDB Enterprise Edition](https://docs.influxdata.com/influxdb/v1.4/high_availability/).